pbzona/heroku_ebooks/README.md

 ## Credit

+First, I should note that this is a fork of Tom Meagher's [heroku_ebooks](https://github.com/tommeagher/heroku_ebooks).
+He did 99% of the work, and the project is cool because he made it cool.
+Rest of the credits from Tom himself...

 As I said, this is based almost entirely on [@harrisj's](https://twitter.com/harrisj) [iron_ebooks](https://github.com/harrisj/iron_ebooks/).
 He created it in Ruby, and I wanted to port it to Python.
 All the credit goes to him.
 As a result, all of the blame for clunky implementation in Python fall on me.
 If you see ways to improve the code, please fork it and send a pull request, or file an issue for me and I'll address it.